johndatserakis/vue-mailchimp-email-signup-form/README.md

 ### About

 This is just a really simple component that let's you use MailChimp's awesome email signup form but with a little bit more of a modern style.
-Normally for a component this simple I wouldn't really think to share it, but it ends up being really nice to use in things like Gatsby sites where you really don't want to bring a backend anywhere near your site.
+Normally for a component this simple I wouldn't really think to share it, but it ends up being really nice to use in things like Gridsome sites where you really don't want to bring a backend anywhere near your site.
 It's super easy to use - just follow the steps below to generate the `url` prop you need to pass to the component.

 Go to your MailChimp admin.
 Click on `Create`, the `Signup Form`.
 Now, choose your audience, and stay on the `Embedded form` option and click `Begin`.